-The landscape of the Serengeti Plain is extremely varied, ranging from savannah, to hilly woodlands, to open grasslands.
+The landscape of the Serengeti Plain is highly varied, ranging from savannah to hilly woodlands to open grasslands.
 The geographic diversity of the region is due to the extreme weather conditions that plague the area, particularly the potent combination of heat and wind.

-In the southern portions of the plain, broad expanses of open grassland play host to herds of zebras and wildebeest, images which have become closely associated with the Serengeti.
+In the southern portions of the plain, broad expanses of open grassland play host to herds of zebras and wildebeest, images that have become closely associated with the Serengeti.
 To the north of the grasslands lie the savannah, home to gazelles and ostriches.
-This zone of the plain is also famous for granite outcroppings called kopjes, that interrupt the plains and play host to separate ecosystems than are found in the grasses below.
+Granite outcroppings called kopjes interrupt the plains in this zone, hosting separate ecosystems from the grasslands below.

-One of the most eye catching events in the Serengeti Plain is the biannual migration, also called the “circular migration,” of zebras and wildebeest from the grasslands of the south to the northern reaches of the plain and back again.
-This migration, which is the longest overland migration in the world, first takes place in April, when the grasslands of the south begin to dry up.
+One of the most eye-catching events in the Serengeti Plain is the biannual migration, also called the “circular migration,” of zebras and wildebeest from the grasslands of the south to the northern reaches of the plain and back again.
+This migration, the longest overland migration in the world, first takes place in April, when the grasslands of the south begin to dry up.

-Unable to survive on the dry plain the wildebeest lead the charge toward the north.
-The zebras then join into the mass migration, careful to maintain their family groupings in the the movement.
+Unable to survive on the dry plain, the wildebeest led the charge toward the north.
+The zebras then join the mass migration, carefully maintaining their family groupings.
 The long trek to the north is quite challenging for many of the animals, particularly as the males begin to compete for dominance and mating partners.
 Once the animals have reached the fertile lands of the northern plains, they will stay there and graze until November.
-Once November comes to the Serengeti Plain, the wildebeest and the zebras begin their migration back to the grasslands of the south.
+Once November comes to the Serengeti Plain, the wildebeest, and the zebras begin their migration back to the grasslands of the south.

-If you’re looking for a magical destination for your next African safari, Tanzania and Serengeti National Park can offer you a trip of a lifetime.
+If you’re looking for a magical destination for your next African safari, Tanzania and Serengeti National Park can offer you a lifetime trip.